rockintest/rocktest/docs/index.md

 - [Assertions](assert.md): do checks using exact match or regex
 - [JSON](json.md): JSON is supported, with the use of JSONPath API
 - [Date](date.md): manipulate dates, get current date and do calculations on dates
+- [Id](id.md): generate IDs, based on sequences, with custom starting and increment, or UUIDs

 All of these features can be combined in a single scenario.
 You can spin a Mock of your API, and do e2e tests on your web application using this Mock.
 Or you can test your REST API by provisioning your database and calling